nyankoclaws/tp/docs/UserGuide.md

 ### Editing the data file

 Dormie data are saved automatically as a JSON file [JAR file location]/data/dormie.json.
-Advanced users are welcome to update data directly by editing that data file.
+It's possible for advanced users to update data directly by editing that data file.

 <box type="warning" seamless>

-Caution:
-If your changes to the data file makes its format invalid, Dormie will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
-Furthermore, certain edits can cause the Dormie to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
-Therefore, edit the data file only if you are confident that you can update it correctly.
+Warning: If the data file is edited wrongly, there is no guarantee that Dormie will behave as expected.

 </box>

 ---